Training structure

 Faculty of Science

-This is a cross-disciplinary course that mobilizes a variety of tools and knowledge:
+This is a cross-cutting EU initiative that draws on a variety of tools and knowledge:

 - in the form of a workshop,

-- over a longer period of time during M2: a single project organized into 2 complementary phases (Interdisciplinary Project 1 and Interdisciplinary Project 2) for common pedagogical objectives and skills acquisition.
+- over a long period during the second year of the master's program: a single project organized into two complementary phases (Interdisciplinary Project 1 and Interdisciplinary Project 2) with common educational and skill acquisition objectives.

-It enables students to carry out an interdisciplinary project in its entirety, in the form of an interdisciplinary study relating to socio-political, economic, environmental and health issues, hydrological or hydraulic modeling, risk management, etc.
+It allows students to carry out an interdisciplinary project in its entirety, in the form of an interdisciplinary study relating to socio-political, economic, environmental, and health issues, hydrological or hydraulic modeling, risk management, etc.

 ECTS